This post may contain affiliate links. Read our disclosure policy here.

 Combine all the ingredients together until mixed well.
 The mixture should be a bit sticky, not dry.
 Add more sunbutter or honey if it seems too dry.
 Place the mixture in the fridge and let it sit for at least 30 minutes or you will have trouble getting these to stick together.

-Remove the mixture from the fridge and form into roughly 1 inch balls.
+Remove the mixture from the fridge and form into roughly 1-inch balls.
 This recipe should make about 12.
 It can be doubled and frozen if desired.
-Store any No Nut Oatmeal Bites that aren’t eaten right away in the fridge.
+Store any Nut Free Oatmeal Balls that aren’t eaten right away in the fridge.

-Here are some other things that you could add in for a replacement of the coconut or crispy cereal:
+Here are some other things that you could add in for a replacement for the coconut or crispy cereal: